Download Notebook View in GitHub Open in Google Colab

 command:

 Now we need to write an input file for LAMMPS.
 Parts of these input files depend on force field parameters, so we should use a sample input file written for our interchange as a starting point.
-We can generate such a sample file from MDConfig
+We can generate such a sample file with the to_lammps_input()

 print(f.read())